jajarbins/powerplants-engie-test/README.md

 ## Algorithm Explanation

 In this API, we use an algorithm to find the production of the powerplants in order to fill the load and minimize the cost of producing electricity.
-You can find it in the update_powerplants_production method of PowerFinder class.
+You can find it in the update_powerplants_production method of PowerPlan class.

 The Algorithms takes a list of Powerplant object sorted in the merit order and sum their maximum production until the total production is equal to the load.